 To make FARS testing and reporting uniform as well as systematic will require changes to federal law and federal funding.
 The improved FARS system must require alcohol and other drug testing of all fatally injured drivers in the country using a standardized protocol.
 The improved FARS system is essential for the nation to monitor alcohol and other drug threats on our roads and highways.

 The fact that there is not and never will be a 0.08 BAC equivalent for specific drugs must not prevent the development of new testing technology to identify recent drug use.
 Oral fluid (i.e., saliva) testing for drug use is becoming more common and is preferred by some to blood and urine testing.
 IBH also encourages the development of drug testing methods with short windows of detection, including for example, breath testing for recent marijuana use.
 The current drug testing technology is excellent and needs to be more widely used.

 Recommended Reading + Resources

 The following is not a comprehensive list of related reading and resources but serves as a starting point for more information on these drugged driving issues.
-Be sure to also check out the Resources page.
+Read more about the problem of drug-impaired driving.
+Also be sure to also check out the Resources page.